Psykali/SimplonCo_DataEngineer_EntreeProjet/Livrables.md

-# SimplonCo_DataEngineer_EntreeProjet
-# Data Engineer Project: Sales Analysis for a SME
+# SimplonCo_DataEngineer Project: Sales Analysis for a SME

 ## Project Overview
 This project involves creating a two-service architecture to analyze sales data for a small-to-medium enterprise (SME).
 The goal is to help the client understand sales dynamics over time and across regions to improve strategic decision-making.